ArticOff/ArticOff.github.io/md/install.md

-# How to install Mars ?
+# How to install Bread ?

-You can install Mars by compiling the source code in your desktop.
+You can install Bread by compiling the source code in your desktop.